 See also: Neutron Inelastic Scattering

-- Some energy of the incident neutron is absorbed to the recoiling nucleus and the nucleus remains in the excited state.
+- Some energy of the incident neutron is absorbed into the recoiling nucleus, and the nucleus remains in the excited state.

 - The nucleus gives up excitation energy by emitting one or more gamma rays.

 - General notation: A(n, n’)A* or A(n, 2n’)B; Example: 14O(n, n’)14O*.

 - Inelastic scattering is a threshold reaction and occurs above threshold energy.

 - Inelastic scattering cross-section is relatively small for light nuclei.

 - For hydrogen nuclei, inelastic scattering does not occur because it does not have excited states.